scottbw/analytics-udd/extension.md

 String (255)

 ### Notes
 The value of this property is held as a string.
-However, it should be parsable into the appropriate format for use in the extension defined in PROPERTY_NAME by ORGANISATION.
+However, it should be parsable into the appropriate format for use in the extension defined in PROPERTY_NAME by CONTROLLER.